Featured within the Which? Report on Gap Insurance.

 Accessories cover - Normally all factory fitted extras are included with policy terms.
 Some products also cover dealer fitted accessories, often capped at £1500 total value.
 If you have bought dealer accessories check if they are excluded.
 Extras like paint and fabric protection costs can be covered, but not by all products.

-Transfer of policy - If you change the vehicle mid term then you can often transfer cover to your new vehicle.
-If the new vehicle is more expensive (i.e. a higher risk) then you might need a new policy.
+Transfer of policy - If you change the vehicle midterm then you can often transfer cover to your new vehicle.
+If the new vehicle is more expensive (i.e. higher risk) then you might need a new policy.

 Cancellation & Refund - If you get rid of the vehicle before the policy ends then you can cancel.
 Any refund amount calculation will be in the policy terms.
 If you claim on the policy then you cannot claim a refund.

 BE CAREFUL not to allow someone to borrow your car using their own insurance.
-Even though they may be 'fully comp' on their own car they may only be third party on yours!
+Even though they may be 'fully comp' on their own car they may only be 'third party' on yours!
+(For more about how Motor Insurance works with GAP Insurance click here)

 Negative equity cover - we need to be clear what we mean by negative equity here.
 If you owe more on a finance agreement than your motor insurer pays then that is normally covered.
 But if you had a part-ex with finance owing and this can be added to the finance agreement on the new car.
-This 'negative equity' is not covered on most policies.
+This 'negative equity' is not covered in most policies.
 Specialist add-on options may be available.
+(See 'Does GAP Insurance cover negative equity' for more details).

 Vehicles lose value.
 If the motor insurer 'writes off' the vehicle as a total loss then you may only get the market value at that time.